 Piper Smith Watton LLP ‘provides a personal and individually tailored service’ to its client list of high-net-worth individuals, trustees and international estates.
-Mark Spash is ‘highly competent’, efficient and approachable’.
-Ruth O’Neill is now at Blake Morgan LLP.
+Key figures include the ‘highly competent’ Mark Spash and Ruth O’Neill.
+The firm merged with Blake Morgan LLP in August 2015.

 RadcliffesLeBrasseur has a solid private client team that advises landed estates, people in business and international, wealthy families on tax and estate planning.
 The firm fields three partners: the ‘enthusiastic, with an intelligent and thoughtful approach’ Jonathan Shankland; ‘capable and personable, with core of steel’ Victoria Fairley; and ‘highly experienced’ Tim Newsome ‘The level of service is excellent – a no-nonsense approach combined with a caring and personal attitude to the client’.

 Stone King LLP’s charity prowess is complemented by expertise in private client work, particularly in advising older clients, for whom the firm provide a full ‘concierge’ service.
 Highlights include advice on domicile for a deceased foreign national, and high-value, multi-jurisdictional tax planning for elderly clients.
 Alison Allen heads the team, and Rod Smith is recommended.